weibocom/motan/docs/wiki/en_quickstart.md

 ## <a id="cluster"></a>Using Motan in cluster environment

-In cluster environment, the external service discovery components such as Consul or ZooKeeper is needed to support the use of motan.
+In cluster environment, the external service discovery components such as Consul or ZooKeeper is needed to support the use of Motan.

 ### <a id="consul"></a>Using Consul as registry